Translator’s Introduction to The Sixth Patriarch’s Diamond Jewel Platform Sutra Martin Verhoeven, PhD.

 When taken together, we are presented with a powerful and resounding totalistic vision of human nature as the buddha-nature, unconditioned by culture, schooling, gender, ethnicity, or even religious belonging.
 It is not even delimited by time and space, nor by birth or death.
 This indwelling capacity remains whole and complete within all of us, waiting to be fully expressed if only we could see it.

 “Our real nature is non-dual.
 It is not diminished in ordinary people, nor is it greater in worthy sages.
-It is not disturbed amid the afflictions; nor is it stilled and static while in ch’an concentration.
+It is not disturbed amid the passions; nor is it stilled and static while in ch’an concentration.
 It does not end, nor last forever.
 It does not arrive or leave; and has no location: neither inside nor outside nor in the middle.
 Unborn, undying, its essence and appearance is ‘just so; as it really is.’
 It is permanent and unchanging—it is called the Way.”

 The ideas of innate and primary wholeness, non-duality, and immediacy form the unvarying thematic core of the Sixth Patriarch’s teaching career and color all of his talks and encounters.